Let's go through the three popular investing apps in Australia right now.

 I've spent the last few years using and trying them out and have found them very worthwhile.

-Yeah, they are nice to look at and easy to get going, but behind them are some pretty get mechanics to set you up with an investment portfolio.
+Yeah, they are nice to look at, but behind them are some pretty get mechanics to set you up with an investment portfolio.

 I'll get into the differences between a few, but one good thing about these apps is that they are targeting the new investor so make it easy to get going plus help you out with some educational content.